qcri/Arabic-Knowledge-Base/sparql-queries/twitter_data_statistics.md

 ```
 The query ran in 4.175 sec and returned 23 as the number of predicates currently in the database.

-## Find the classes in the graph and thir frequncy
+## Find the classes in the graph and thier frequncy
 ```sparql
 PREFIX  rdf:  <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX  xsd:  <http://www.w3.org/2001/XMLSchema#>